jwstegemann/fritz2-docs/ProjectSetup.md

 Run the project by calling `./gradlew jsRun` in your project's main directory.
 Add `--continuous` to enable automatic building and reloading in the browser when you change your code.

 And voilà, you are done!
+Maybe you would like to create some more versatile [HTML](Attributes%20and%20CSS.html) now?

+## Pre-release builds
-If you want get the newest snapshot-builds of fritz2 before we are releasing them you can add the following to your 'build.gradle.kts':
+If you want get the newest snapshot-builds of fritz2 before we are releasing them you can put the following into your 'build.gradle.kts':
 ```gradle
 ...
 repositories {